MatiasUrielGluck/be-apps-int/README.md

 - **Login**: Users can authenticate using their email or username and password, receiving a JWT to access the system.
 - **User Roles**: Administrators have special permissions to manage products and access a dedicated section.
 Regular users have limited access to basic features, such as buying products and leaving reviews.

+### Product Catalog:
+- **View products**: Authenticated users can access the home page, which displays a list of featured products, products by category, and products recently viewed by the user.
+- **Product details**: Users can view detailed information on each product, including an enlarged image, price, available stock, and additional details.
+If the product is out of stock, the user will be notified and unable to add it to the cart.
+Users can also add products to their favorites list.

 ---